dfamonteiro/blog/blog/content/posts/karting.md

     <img src="/images/KartingQualiProgression.png" alt="Karting Qualification Laptime Progression Chart"/>
 </div>

 We can see that by lap 3/4 we were setting our PBs.
-Lap 1 was significantly worse than all the other laps not necessarily due of lack of confidence, but because it was an outlap (i.e. the lap was started from standstill in the pit lane).
+Lap 1 was significantly worse than all the other laps not necessarily due to a lack of confidence, but because it was an outlap (i.e. the lap was started from standstill in the pit lane).

-This line chart does give us some insight: `FT` is both very quick and consistent, and `DM` (me) made a lot of mistakes in lap 3.
+“The line chart reveals a few things: `FT` is both very quick and consistent, and `DM` (me) made a lot of mistakes in lap 3.
 However, the need to be able to distinguish all the lines belonging to different drivers makes this chart hard to read.

 ### Lap time distribution